-- microwave wireless systems
+- wireless communications systems

-- wireless networks
+- wireless computer networks

 The Centre’s research is applied in nature for real-world applications.
 We support high-quality PhD training to ensure researchers develop the necessary skills, including the ability to communicate research outputs and ethical awareness.
 Research projects enable our students to apply their knowledge to innovate and develop skills that are in demand in industry.
 We recognise this is the key to employment success for our students.